Christian Marriage Service

 What is Christian marriage?

-Most of us who are married once believed that ours would l be the first marriage in the history of the world to be characterized exclusively by tenderness, respect, and love.
-It usually does not take us too many weeks to discover that this seemingly perfect spouse, amazingly, has not escaped the stain of sin.
+Most of us who are married once believed that ours would be the first marriage in the history of the world to be characterized exclusively by tenderness, respect, and love.
+But it usually does not take us too many weeks or years to discover that our seemingly perfect spouse, amazingly, has not escaped the stain of sin - just as we have not either!
 And we begin to wonder what we're in for.
+So the first thing we should learn about marriage is that it's a decision to love someone - not a thing you enter to see what you can get out of it - and then backout when it doesn't work out the way you wanted it to.
+No one is compatible since we all lead selfish self-serving lives before marriage!
+You must make yourself compatible!
+This is what love is - giving - not taking.

 marriage article cont...